 If it lasts long enough, shame may become a core aspect of our sense of self, leaving us feeling that there is no way out.
 The sense of badness thereby becomes “a core belief about who I am and not what I do” (Lewis, LMFT).
 We may start to feel such things as “I am embarrassing and stupid.”, which is quite different from feeling “I did something really embarrassing and stupid”.
 Hypersensitivity to even a simple faux pas can result, leading us to mentally return, “again and again to the painful moment in the attempt to eradicate the reality of the incident by magical means, i.e., to undo it.”
 (Kohut, MD).

-Clearly, while most of us have occasional doubts about our self-worth, many of our more persistent, punitive, and critical feelings about ourselves may stem from experiences in childhood–feelings of not being important enough, or lovable enough, or not being “seen” or “heard”.
+Clearly, while most of us have occasional self-doubts, many of our more persistent, punitive, and critical feelings about ourselves may stem from experiences in childhood–feelings of not being important enough, or lovable enough, or not being “seen” or “heard”.
 Such early experiences can leave an imprint on the way we understand and feel about ourselves, about other people, and about the world, and can persist into adulthood even if we don’t remember the early events that may have triggered them.
 This is because, as children, we do not have the mental processes to encode our very early experiences into a verbal or an autobiographical memory, such memories remain implicit and, therefore, cannot be later put into words.
 These memories settle into our bodies and tend to surface later when triggered.
 Thus, we may react intensely to something with no clear idea of why and not knowing that the reaction is to a memory stored in our body.
 At best, we may have a global sense of things having felt “bad”.
 We may vaguely “remember” experiences of being left alone, or remember a sense of periods of “uncomfortable silence”.
 Such experiences, none-the-less, come to shape our later thoughts and feelings about ourselves, and ourselves in relation to others.

 Internal negative voices may develop as a result.
 Two may become especially quite prominent.
 An EMOTIONALLY REACTIVE voice can develop which is defensive, conflict laden, helpless, pessimistic, and negative.
 It asserts, “it’s not my fault”, “I don’t know what to do, I’m confused because I feel pulled in so many different directions”, “there is no solution”, and/or “things will never change.”